-Belkin Wi-Fi Phone for Skype
+Belkin Wi-Fi Phone for Skype full review

 In terms of visual flair the Belkin Wi-Fi Phone is very good indeed.
 The team has clearly taken a few clues from Sony, especially its V600i model, although the build quality isn’t quite as good.
 Feature-wise, it’s not so rosy.
 There’s none of the basic Calculator, Calendar, or Alarm functions.
 Talk time is limited to 3.5 hours and standby drains after 30 hours, so you’ll need to keep it on almost constant recharge.
 Oddly, there’s no web browser either.